Gravity gradiometry: Gravity gradient

 Gravity measurements are a reflection of the earth's gravitational attraction, its centripetal force, tidal accelerations due to the sun, moon, and planets, and other applied forces.
 Gravity gradiometers measure the spatial derivatives of the gravity vector.
 The most frequently used and intuitive component is the vertical gravity gradient, Gzz, which represents the rate of change of vertical gravity (gz) with height (z).
 It can be deduced by differencing the value of gravity at two points separated by a small vertical distance, l, and dividing by this distance.

 The two gravity measurements are provided by accelerometers which are matched and aligned to a high level of accuracy.

 Units

 The unit of gravity gradient is the eotvos (abbreviated as E), which is equivalent to 10−9 s−2 (or 10−4 mGal/m).
 A person walking past at a distance of 2 metres would provide a gravity gradient signal approximately one E. Mountains can give signals of several hundred Eotvos.

 Gravity gradient tensor

 Full tensor gradiometers measure the rate of change of the gravity vector in all three perpendicular directions giving rise to a gravity gradient tensor (Fig 1).

+Let $V$ be the gravitational potential field (defined up to an additive constant).
+The gravitational field vector field is $-\nabla V$ (more properly, it is a differential one-form), and the gravity gradient tensor field is the second derivative $\Gamma := -\nabla^2 V$.

+In general, a differential two-form in $\R^3$ has 9 free variables, but because $-\nabla^2 V$ is symmetric, it has only 6 free variables.
+Furthermore, by the Poisson equation, $\operatorname{Tr} \Gamma = 4\pi G \rho$, so in free space, $\operatorname{Tr} \Gamma = 0$, resulting in only 5 free variables.
+In particular, this means that when the equipment performing the gradiometry is in air or vacuum, which is almost always the case, the full gravity gradient tensor $\Gamma$ requires measuring only 5 numbers.